 Ear piercings are one of the most common types of piercings.
-The locations of these piercings can range from the earlobe to the curve of cartilage at the top of the ear, to the folds just outside the ear canal.
+Their possible locations include the earlobe, the curve of cartilage at the top of the ear, and the folds just outside the ear canal.

-Although they’re extremely popular and relatively safe, you still need to treat your piercing with care and attention to avoid any complications.
+Although they’re very popular and relatively safe, you still need to treat your piercing with care and attention to avoid any complications.

-This article will focus on top tips for cleaning an ear piercing, and signs to watch out for that may indicate an infection.
-And if you’re not sure if you’re ready for a piercing (or exactly where to get it), we’ll help you with that, too.
+This article will focus on top tips for cleaning an ear piercing and signs to watch out for that may indicate an infection.
+And if you’re not sure whether you’re ready for a piercing (or exactly where to get it), we’ll help you with that, too.

 The first thing you should consider is where to place your piercing.

 - Earlobe.
 This is the go-to ear piercing spot at the bottom of your ear.
 This piercing is easy to clean and take care of, and it heals much faster than other ear piercings.

 - Helix.
 This is the curvy tissue at the very top of the ear.
 It falls into second place after the lobe piercing in popularity.
 It heals a little more slowly than a lobe piercing but is still easy to keep clean.

 - Tragus.
 Right above your earlobe, this harder section of your ear is on the edge of your face and right in front of your ear canal.
 It’s not as common as the lobe or helix for piercing, and it’s a little more difficult to take care of.
 There’s some anecdotal evidence that a tragus piercing may have benefits for those with anxiety and migraine.